-If you’re a creator working from an at-home video studio to produce content for your online business, there are still opportunities to improve your video quality while sticking to a budget.
-Video content creation has a reputation of being expensive, but it doesn’t have to be with the right gear on hand.
+If you’re a creator working from home to produce content for your online business, there are still opportunities to improve your video quality while sticking to a budget.
+Video content creation has a reputation of being expensive.
+But it doesn’t have to be with the right gear on hand.
 You can channel a big studio feeling by adding some efficient, affordable home video gear to your home studio.

 If you’re looking to improve your video quality (and not put a dent in your bank account), take a look at some of the best video equipment and gear to add to your at-home video studio—under $100.